JuliaLang/www.julialang.org/index.md

 This computation is automatically distributed across all available compute nodes, and the result, reduced by summation (`+`), is returned at the calling node.

-Here is a screenshot of a web-based interactive [IJulia](https://github.com/JuliaLang/IJulia.jl) session, using [Gadfly](https://github.com/dcjones/Gadfly.jl) to produce various plots using [D3](http://d3js.org) as a rendering backend in the browser (SVG, PDF, PNG and various other backends are also supported):
+Here is a screenshot of a web-based interactive [IJulia](https://github.com/JuliaLang/IJulia.jl) session, using [Gadfly](https://github.com/dcjones/Gadfly.jl) to produce various plots with [D3](http://d3js.org) as a rendering backend in the browser (SVG, PDF, PNG and various other backends are also supported):

 <a href="/images/ijulia.png" target="_blank"><img src="/images/ijulia.png" width="95%" /></a>